|Frank Rothkamm is a composer and artist who was born on July 2, 1965 in Gütersloh, West Germany.

 Frank markedly stepped up production in 2015, 2016 and 2017 with the realization of over 200 tracks and the release - via Google Play, YouTube, Bandcamp and Rothkamm - of 23 albums in 2015, 36 in 2016 and 62 in 2017.

-On July 2, 2015 his Lodge For Utopian Science developed a streaming cloud and started to issue his complete tracks on digital albums which commenced with "Stockhausen Star Formula" (2013) and ended over 20 months later on March 3rd, 2017 with "The Last Post" (2016).
+In 2015 he wrote a streaming cloud app and started to issue his complete tracks on digital albums which commenced with "Stockhausen Star Formula" (2013) on July 2nd, 2015 and ended over 20 months later on March 3rd, 2017 with "The Last Post" (2016).

 In 2017, after a year of misdiagnosis, Frank was admitted to UCLA’s Santa Monica hospital because of acute renal failure and diagnosed with multiple myeloma cancer.
 Frank then sold all his possessions, donated his archive to UCSB (The Frank Rothkamm Collection), his CD releases to SONM (Murcia, Spain) and returned, after 30 years abroad, to Germany where he underwent chemo and radiation therapy at Cologne’s University Clinic.

-In 2018 he was left with severe physical and mental health problems from the treatment, but continues to compose and release.
+In 2018 he was left with severe physical and mental health problems from the treatment and returned, after 1 year abroad, back to Los Angeles.
+He continued to compose and release while undergoing chemo and finally stopped in 2019 after a bone marrow transplant.